Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Moving Mesh Methods

-Optimal Information Transport provides another option for computing a mapping for moving mesh methods.
+Optimal Information Transport provides another option for computing a mapping for moving mesh methods as a change of variables between two probability measures.
 We will provide much more detail on the Optimal Information Transport problem in Section~\ref{sec:optimalinformationtransport}, but we summarize the relevant details here.
-The Optimal Information Transport formulation will be posed for source and target probability distributions (volume forms) on a compact, connected smooth manifold $M$ which have $C^{\infty}$ density functions that are strictly bounded away from zero, and which leads to the existence of diffeomorphic mappings $T$, which would prevent tangling.
+In this case, given a geodesic (in the space of probability measures endowed with the infinite-dimensional Fisher-Rao metric) between smooth source and target probability measures bounded away from zero, there exists a unique path $T_t: [0,1] \rightarrow \text{Diff}(M)$, where $\text{Diff}(M)$ denotes the space of diffeomorphisms over a manifold $M$.
+The key here is the manifold $M$ can be any compact, connected and complete manifold.

+The result for Optimal Information Transport is geometrically more general than the corresponding result for Optimal Transport.
+In the case of the latter, (in the space of probability measures endowed with the Wasserstein metric) between smooth source and target probability measures bounded away from zero, there exists a unique path $T_t: [0,1] \rightarrow \text{Diff}$, where $\text{Diff}(M)$ in the cases $M = \mathbb{S}^d$ and $M = \mathbb{R}^d$.
+For some compact, connected and complete manifolds, again, as shown by the results in Figalli, et al~\cite{figalli}, this does not hold.

+For the moving mesh problem, then, we expect both Optimal Transport and Optimal Information Transport to be versatile and useful in $\mathbb{R}^d$ and $\mathbb{S}^d$.
+Beyond these cases, Optimal Information Transport is preferable.